IowaDave/flash-at-firmware-to-esp-01/README.md

 *esptool.py* gets installed as part of the ESP8266 package.
 Arduino IDE uses it to upload programs onto ESP devices.

-Farther down in this article, I will explain how to locate it.
+The program will be installed deep, down inside the directory structure of the Arduino IDE's ESP8266 board package.
+Farther down in this article, I will explain how to locate it, then how to invoke the esptool for flashing AT-firmware onto the ESP-01.

 ### AT-command Firmware Files